dijey099/linux-printers/README.md

    - CUPS for Administrators
    - Adding Printers and Classes
    - Administration
-   - Enter you system username and password (The one you used to log in to Kali Linux and you recently added to group `lpadmin`)
+   - Enter you system username and password (The one you used to log in to your PC and you recently added to group `lpadmin`)
    - Add Printer
    - On Discovered Network Printers, you should see your printer if you are connected on the same network.
      Choose Local Printers if you are connected to printer using Serial Port Or add it manually using Other Network Printers
    - Rename it if necessary and Set Location (eg. Home).
 Don't tick Sharing if don't want to share the printer using your PC (Others users on the network can still use it) and click on Continue.
-   - Select the appropriate Model (if you are not sure, select one with `(recommended)` option) and click on Add Printer
+   - Select the appropriate Model (if you are not sure, select one with `recommended` option) and click on Add Printer
    - You should now use your printer to print Documents, Photo, ...